bwarren2/simple_session_service/notes.md

 20210307
 Create lambda layer correctly, with the subprocess call writing to the place the lambda reads from, and it Just Works!

+20210308
+Found where artifacts are stored for my substack.
+In S3: default-pipelineartifactsbucketaea9a052-lpsqy28hbwaq/WebinarPipeline/Artifact_B/9qG6Cbj Inside the PreProdWebService8885BFD7.template file.